The Future of Liberty

 Mitch Daniels (27:29):

-poorly, but I share that, and he wrote, I was very discouraged to hear him, to read him writing this just recently, the American people who no longer want to govern themselves who are sick of this republic no longer keep it, choose to keep it if it means sharing it with people they despise.
-Now, earlier today I read you a more encouraging quote from someone who thinks that the pendulum will swing back and those who've been exhausted by recent politics will search for and find someone to restore a calm perhaps some competence.
+—poorly, but I want to share what he wrote.
+I was very discouraged to read his writing just recently: “The American people no longer want to govern themselves, they are sick of this republic, they will no longer keep it if it means sharing it with people they despise.”
+Now, earlier today I read you a more encouraging quote from someone who thinks that the pendulum will swing back and those who’ve been exhausted by recent politics will search for, and find, someone to restore calm and perhaps some competence.
 Is that, are you betting on that side of the equation?

 George F. Will (28:21):